 Derivatives not designated as hedging instruments reflect the negative change in fair value of those foreign currency forward contracts that are not designated in hedge relationships, but are, nevertheless, intended to reduce the level of foreign currency risk for non USD denominated balances.
-The foreign currency forward contracts are not designated as hedges and are entered into for periods consistent with foreign currency exposure of the underlying transactions, generally from 3 to 4 months.
+The foreign currency forward contracts are not designated as hedges and are entered into for periods consistent with foreign currency exposure of the underlying transactions, generally less than 6 months.

-The gain on derivative instruments at fair value through profit or loss were recognised in profit or loss (Note 5).
+The gain or loss on derivative instruments at fair value through profit or loss were recognised in profit or loss.

-LEASES 25.
+25. LEASES